 Creating Directions with Lines

 At some point, we heard someone say “lines are just points in motion” and that’s true, we see a lines having a sense of direction.
 Let’s take the same firewall traffic and separate out the types of devices on the network:

-Desktops, servers, printers and networking equipment.
+Desktops

+Servers

+Printers

+Networking equipment.

-Now let’s create two plots, the first the same type of scatter plot of the time series and then do the same thing with a line plot.
+Now let’s create two plots: first the same type of scatter plot of the time series and then do the same thing with a line plot.

 Figure 6.11 Line Plot: Traffic by Device [FILENAME 793725c06f011]

 It’s rather clear what’s going on with the line plot and it’s easy to follow the traffic over time for each of the four devices.
 The scatter plot on the left though is a little difficult to follow, though we can see trends and differences between the categories.
-Line plots are quite good at accurately communicating data since we are comparing points on the line along a common scale and we get the slope of the line as a sign of change.
-Steep slopes like on the printers.
+Line plots are quite good at accurately communicating data since we are comparing points on the line along a common scale and we get the slope of the line as a sign of change; steep slopes, like on the printers.
 Line plots are most effective with at least one quantitative variable and some type of change within one or more categorical variables.
 In this case we are plotting number of packets (quantitative) on the y-axis against successive five-minute periods (ordered) with each line representing a category of device.

 type="note"